10. 100-500 Women Travelers and Merchants on the Silk Roads

 |

-Between the first century BCE and the third century CE, a vast network of trade routes emerged out of smaller regional trade zones and ultimately connected markets from China to the Mediterranean.
-The world became more multicultural than we have been taught to expect in ancient history.
-The trade network is known as the Silk Road, but it was never just one road and silk was far from the only trade good.
+Between the first century BCE and the third century CE, a vast network of trade routes emerged from smaller regional trading zones and ultimately connected markets from China to the Mediterranean.
+The world became more culturally diverse than we have been taught to expect in ancient history.
+The trade network is known as the Silk Road, but it was never just one road, and silk was far from the only trade item.
 Ideas, belief systems, arts, and disease accompanied the caravans as they crossed the continent.
-Since travel in any age can be dangerous, many of the merchants and migrants on these trade routes were men.
-However, women played lead roles every step of the way.
+Many of the merchants and migrants on these trade routes were men, but women played lead roles every step of the way.

-Han Dynasty China serves as the foundational state in the growth in trade during this era, though there were many other players, notably because the silk, which gave the roads their name, came from China.
-As far back as 3000 BCE the Chinese established a monopoly over silk production–ya know, like Amazon today.
+Han Dynasty China serves as the foundational state in the growth in trade during this era, although there were many other players, notably because the silk, which gave the roads their name, came from China.
+As far back as 3000 BCE the Chinese established a monopoly over silk production.
 Women were important in the trade as producers and consumers of this precious commodity.
 The emergence of large, stable empires made long distance trade across Afro-Eurasia possible.

-Large states offer a number of advantages that make trade possible.
+Large states offered a number of advantages that made trade possible.
 There were fortified cities and armies to offer protection.
-There were several established roads as well as other forms of infrastructure such as bridges and canals.
-Market towns dotted the route no matter which road you chose, and in the desert such towns emerged at oases where water was available.
-Have camel, will travel!
-Such towns boasted more than marketplaces—the weary traveler could find inns, stables, temples, and entertainment in towns such as Turfan and Dunhuang.
+There were several established roads as well as infrastructure such as bridges and canals.
+Market towns dotted the route, and in the desert these towns emerged at oases where water was available.
+Trae route towns boasted more than marketplaces—the weary traveler could find inns, stables, temples, and entertainment in towns such as Turfan and Dunhuang.
 People tended to travel in great caravans including dozens or even hundreds of people—sometimes entire families migrated in this way.
 At the height of Silk Road traffic, it was possible to join a new caravan if you found one heading to a different city.
-The caravan left while you were in the powder room?
-No problem: One Sogdian woman awaiting family in Dunhuang in the 4th century wrote to a friend that at least five caravans had departed in one day.
-It was kind of like catching a bus at a rest stop!
+One Sogdian woman awaiting family in Dunhuang in the 4th century wrote to a friend that at least five caravans had departed in one day.

-Han Dynasty China serves as the foundational state in the growth in trade during this era, though there were many other players, notably because the silk, which gave the roads their name, came from China.
-As far back as 3000 BCE the Chinese established a monopoly over silk production–ya know, like Amazon today.
+Han Dynasty China serves as the foundational state in the growth in trade during this era, although there were many other players, notably because the silk, which gave the roads their name, came from China.
+As far back as 3000 BCE the Chinese established a monopoly over silk production.
 Women were important in the trade as producers and consumers of this precious commodity.
 The emergence of large, stable empires made long distance trade across Afro-Eurasia possible.

-Large states offer a number of advantages that make trade possible.
+Large states offered a number of advantages that made trade possible.
 There were fortified cities and armies to offer protection.
-There were several established roads as well as other forms of infrastructure such as bridges and canals.
-Market towns dotted the route no matter which road you chose, and in the desert such towns emerged at oases where water was available.
-Have camel, will travel!
-Such towns boasted more than marketplaces—the weary traveler could find inns, stables, temples, and entertainment in towns such as Turfan and Dunhuang.
+There were several established roads as well as infrastructure such as bridges and canals.
+Market towns dotted the route, and in the desert these towns emerged at oases where water was available.
+Trae route towns boasted more than marketplaces—the weary traveler could find inns, stables, temples, and entertainment in towns such as Turfan and Dunhuang.
 People tended to travel in great caravans including dozens or even hundreds of people—sometimes entire families migrated in this way.
 At the height of Silk Road traffic, it was possible to join a new caravan if you found one heading to a different city.
-The caravan left while you were in the powder room?
-No problem: One Sogdian woman awaiting family in Dunhuang in the 4th century wrote to a friend that at least five caravans had departed in one day.
-It was kind of like catching a bus at a rest stop!
+One Sogdian woman awaiting family in Dunhuang in the 4th century wrote to a friend that at least five caravans had departed in one day.

-The Han emperors of China wanted to trade with the distant Parthian Empire of Persia (247 BCE-244 CE), especially due to their desire for horses that could help Chinese armies defend outlying towns from Xiongnu raids.
-Persian imperial warhorses; nothing says defense like an imperial.
-Merchants traveling to the west had to pass through uncontrolled areas in the steppe but also dealt with the Kushan Empire (30-334 CE) to the north of India.
+The Han emperors of China wanted to trade with the distant Parthian Empire of Persia (247 BCE-244 CE), especially because of their desire for horses that could help Chinese armies defend outlying towns from Xiongnu raids.
+Merchants traveling to the west had to pass through uncontrolled areas in the steppe and also had to deal with the Kushan Empire (30-334 CE) to the north of India.
 The Kushan were descended from another nomadic group called the Yuezhi.
 Beyond Persia, trade routes extended into the Roman Empire and the Mediterranean Sea.
 Silky Sea routes linked Indian Ocean trade (400 BCE-350 CE) to the Mediterranean via the Red Sea and the Persian Gulf.
 There were times when silk and jade from China passed through the markets of five different empires and countless independent towns.
-Roman glass and olive oil made the return journey, traded from merchant to merchant, town to town.
-Kind of like today’s trade–Containers of Chinese goods fill our habors, and we send them debt?
+Roman glass and olive oil made the return journey, traded from merchant to merchant, town to town–Containers of Chinese goods fill our harbors, and we send them debt?
 Persian gold and lapis lazuli adorned wealthy homes in every direction.
 Ivory and gold carried northward along the eastern coast of Africa were popular items everywhere.
 Indian cottons, coral, pearls, and spices rounded out the offerings.

-Among the most famous such princesses was Wang Zhaojun who married the Khan of the Southern Xiongnu in 33 BCE.
+Among the most famous such princesses was Wang Zhaojun, who married the Khan of the Southern Xiongnu in 33 BCE.
 There are many stories about Wang Zhaojun, praising her great beauty and sharp wit.
-It is said the Chinese emperor had never actually met her when he assigned her to marry the khan, and that he regretted his choice when he met her the night before her departure.
-If he liked it then, guess he shoulda put a ring on it, but The treaty was too important to go back on his word.
-Wang Zhaojun had a son with the khan and, after her first husband’s death, asked if she could return to China.
-But Xiongnu custom was for the khan’s widow to marry his successor, and Chinese Confucian ideals dictated that she stay with her late husband’s family.
-So, that is what Wang Zhaojun had to do.
-She stayed and had additional children with the new khan.
-Her children would go on to help maintain friendly ties between the Chinese and the Xiongnu.
-Wang Zhaojun became such a legend in Chinese culture that poetry, art, and even operas would be produced to honor her memory for centuries.
-To many Chinese people, Wang Zhaojun’s acceptance of her role represented a huge personal sacrifice, in part because they could not imagine it was possible to enjoy life among the nomadic clans of the steppe.
+It is said the Chinese emperor had never actually met her when he assigned her to marry the Khan, and that he regretted his choice when he met her, but the treaty was too important to go back on his word.
+Wang Zhaojun had a son with the Khan and, after her first husband’s death, asked if she could return to China.
+But Xiongnu custom was for the Khan’s widow to marry his successor, and Chinese Confucian ideals dictated that she stay with her late husband’s family.
+That is what Wang Zhaojun had to do.
+She stayed and had additional children with the new Khan.
+Her children went on to help maintain friendly ties between the Chinese and the Xiongnu.
+Wang Zhaojun became such a legend in Chinese culture that poetry, art, and even operas were produced to honor her memory for centuries.
+To many Chinese people, Wang Zhaojun’s acceptance of her role represented a huge personal sacrifice.

-Another princess was Wencheng Gongzhu who was sent to marry the emperor of Tibet in 641 CE.
+Wencheng Gongzhu was another princess who was sent to marry the emperor of Tibet in 641 CE.
 Her marriage actually brought an immediate end to war between Tibet and the Tang Dynasty in China.
 Like other princesses before her, Wencheng became a legend in later China because she was said to have been the one to introduce many Chinese innovations to Tibet, thus enlarging the cultural impact of China on much of the Asian continent.
-In any case, she must have traveled with a great deal of wealth to pass on to her new husband as well as an entourage that included servants, educators, and inventors.
-A diplomatic caravan would have taken months to make the journey from the Imperial capital of China to the home of the royal bridegroom.
-Royal caravans would have been well guarded and would have needed to stop for days at a time to make sure the bride was not too taxed.
+In any case, she must have brought a great deal of wealth to her new husband.
+Her entourage included servants, educators, and inventors.
+A diplomatic caravan took months to make the journey from the Imperial capital of China to the home of the royal bridegroom.
+Royal caravans were well-guarded and stopped for days at a time to make sure the bride was not too taxed.

-Another princess was Wencheng Gongzhu who was sent to marry the emperor of Tibet in 641 CE.
+Wencheng Gongzhu was another princess who was sent to marry the emperor of Tibet in 641 CE.
 Her marriage actually brought an immediate end to war between Tibet and the Tang Dynasty in China.
 Like other princesses before her, Wencheng became a legend in later China because she was said to have been the one to introduce many Chinese innovations to Tibet, thus enlarging the cultural impact of China on much of the Asian continent.
-In any case, she must have traveled with a great deal of wealth to pass on to her new husband as well as an entourage that included servants, educators, and inventors.
-A diplomatic caravan would have taken months to make the journey from the Imperial capital of China to the home of the royal bridegroom.
-Royal caravans would have been well guarded and would have needed to stop for days at a time to make sure the bride was not too taxed.
+In any case, she must have brought a great deal of wealth to her new husband.
+Her entourage included servants, educators, and inventors.
+A diplomatic caravan took months to make the journey from the Imperial capital of China to the home of the royal bridegroom.
+Royal caravans were well-guarded and stopped for days at a time to make sure the bride was not too taxed.

 Some women served as entertainers and courtesans.
-A steady traffic of travelers made for eager audiences and the art of the Sogdian people was very popular in the oasis towns.
+A steady traffic of travelers created eager audiences, and the art of the Sogdian people was very popular in the oasis towns.
 The Sogdians occupied what is now Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
-The trademark dance of the 3rd and 4th centuries was not the Stan-Stan but a swirling dance in which the dancer whirled inside of a circle to mesmerizing music.
+The trademark dance of the 3rd and 4th centuries was a swirling dance in which the dancer whirled inside of a circle to mesmerizing music.
 Enterprising entertainers also offered Indian-style operas and Chinese drumming.

-Larishka is the best-known example of a Silk Road entertainer, though she lived in the 9th century CE, when much of the long distance trade had been temporarily interrupted.
+Larishka is the best-known example of a Silk Road entertainer, although she lived in the 9th century CE, when much of the long distance trade was temporarily interrupted.
 Regional markets were still thriving and Larishka started out as a singer and dancer in the town of Kucha.
-As Uyghur armies passed through, however, Larishka caught the eye of a general who took her into his protection.
-After that, along with other servants and enslaved people, she traveled with the army’s caravan.
+As Uyghur armies passed through, however, Larishka caught the eye of a general who took her under his protection.
+With other servants and enslaved people, she traveled with the army’s caravan.
 In Dunhuang, she was left behind by her patron but soon picked up by a Chinese general.
-Not to generalize, but those generals she kept getting stuck with were generally useless!
-Later in life, her fortunes changed again and for a time she ran a school in Chang ‘an where she trained girls to dance and sing.
-After a violent rebellion took the city, Larishka was forced to flee and she ended her days as a refugee, arriving back in Kucha with only the clothes on her back.
+Later in life, her fortunes changed again and for a time she ran a school in Chang ‘an, where she trained girls to dance and sing.
+After a violent rebellion took the city, Larishka was forced to flee, and she ended her days as a refugee, arriving back in Kucha with only the clothes on her back.

 Whatever else shaped life on the Silk Road, the trade goods themselves deserve a closer look.
 Silk itself dates back to the Neolithic era in China.
 According to legend, the princess Xi Lengshi discovered silk fibers when a silk cocoon dropped into her teacup as she relaxed under a mulberry bush.
 As she watched the cocoon unravel in the warm water, she realized that it was a delicate but strong fiber.
-For many centuries, China had a monopoly on silk production, and they profited handsomely.
-It was kinda the cocoon that laid the golden egg.
+For many centuries, China had a monopoly on silk production, and the country profited handsomely.
 Silk can be easily dyed to almost any color and it can be woven into simple, light fabric or heavy, intricate patterns.

 Some women served as entertainers and courtesans.
-A steady traffic of travelers made for eager audiences and the art of the Sogdian people was very popular in the oasis towns.
+A steady traffic of travelers created eager audiences, and the art of the Sogdian people was very popular in the oasis towns.
 The Sogdians occupied what is now Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
-The trademark dance of the 3rd and 4th centuries was not the Stan-Stan but a swirling dance in which the dancer whirled inside of a circle to mesmerizing music.
+The trademark dance of the 3rd and 4th centuries was a swirling dance in which the dancer whirled inside of a circle to mesmerizing music.
 Enterprising entertainers also offered Indian-style operas and Chinese drumming.

-Larishka is the best-known example of a Silk Road entertainer, though she lived in the 9th century CE, when much of the long distance trade had been temporarily interrupted.
+Larishka is the best-known example of a Silk Road entertainer, although she lived in the 9th century CE, when much of the long distance trade was temporarily interrupted.
 Regional markets were still thriving and Larishka started out as a singer and dancer in the town of Kucha.
-As Uyghur armies passed through, however, Larishka caught the eye of a general who took her into his protection.
-After that, along with other servants and enslaved people, she traveled with the army’s caravan.
+As Uyghur armies passed through, however, Larishka caught the eye of a general who took her under his protection.
+With other servants and enslaved people, she traveled with the army’s caravan.
 In Dunhuang, she was left behind by her patron but soon picked up by a Chinese general.
-Not to generalize, but those generals she kept getting stuck with were generally useless!
-Later in life, her fortunes changed again and for a time she ran a school in Chang ‘an where she trained girls to dance and sing.
-After a violent rebellion took the city, Larishka was forced to flee and she ended her days as a refugee, arriving back in Kucha with only the clothes on her back.
+Later in life, her fortunes changed again and for a time she ran a school in Chang ‘an, where she trained girls to dance and sing.
+After a violent rebellion took the city, Larishka was forced to flee, and she ended her days as a refugee, arriving back in Kucha with only the clothes on her back.

 Whatever else shaped life on the Silk Road, the trade goods themselves deserve a closer look.
 Silk itself dates back to the Neolithic era in China.
 According to legend, the princess Xi Lengshi discovered silk fibers when a silk cocoon dropped into her teacup as she relaxed under a mulberry bush.
 As she watched the cocoon unravel in the warm water, she realized that it was a delicate but strong fiber.
-For many centuries, China had a monopoly on silk production, and they profited handsomely.
-It was kinda the cocoon that laid the golden egg.
+For many centuries, China had a monopoly on silk production, and the country profited handsomely.
 Silk can be easily dyed to almost any color and it can be woven into simple, light fabric or heavy, intricate patterns.

 Women were usually entrusted with caring for silkworms, processing of the fiber, and weaving the cloth.
 China was so invested in supporting this industry that families willing to dedicate even a small plot of land to mulberry bushes and silkworm farming earned tax exemptions and other benefits.
 Thus, the work women did helped to support their families.